AureKylmanen/Swarmgenomics/README.md

 ## Get started

 Start with the [Installation](0.%20Installations.md) instruction and [prepare your data](01.%20Getting%20started.md).
-The you follow the course description in seqeunctial order.
+The you follow the course description in sequential order.